kirre-bylund/bailando-basic-web/README.md

 2. Run the command `cmake -S . -B build/`.
 Watch the build output (if it fails, please contact me).
 3. cd into the build folder
 4. Run the command `make`.
 Watch the build output (if it fails, please contact me).
-5. You should now have a binary of the appropriate os type named bailando-cmake-base.
+5. You should now have a binary of the appropriate os type named bailando-basic-web.

 If that does not work for you and you do not have a command line (troubleshooting).
 * You can use the CMake GUI if you feel more comfortable there.
 In it you could make it create an IDE project for you to open (for example Visual Studio or XCode).
 Then you can use that to build.
 I have not created the project structure to do this so it might require some additional steps to work.